 Social Media and Conflict in Syria

-I am working on an ongoing cross-disciplinary project at MIT with Professor Fotini Christia, Political Science, and Dr. Kiran Garimella, IDSS.
-Our work focuses on analyzing data from social media sources to understand the conflict in Syria.
-Updates to come.
+I am working on an ongoing cross-disciplinary project at MIT with Professor Fotini Christia, Political Science, and Assistant Professor Kiran Garimella, Rutgers Library and Information Science.
+Our work focuses on analyzing data from social media sources to understand the conflict in Syria including narratives around conflict and refugee return.
+The work has been presented at HiCN 2020, PaCSS 2021, MPSA 2021, and APSA 2021.

 Perovskite Solar Cells with Graphene Electrodes